qnap-dev/QNAP-CSI-PlugIn/readme.md

    - Example: `kubectl apply -f Samples/pod.yaml`
 2. Check Result:
    - Run `kubectl get pods`
+   - Check the connection has be mapped on the NAS Management (iSCSI & Fibre Channel app)

 **Notes:**
 **The image (davidcheng0922/docker-demo) just do time click and print it out; the above pod mounts the pvc we created.
 Use logs to check whether the pod works well.**